Claudia Sangiorgi Dalimore

-Claudia Sangiorgi Dalimore is a filmmaker in Australia.
+Claudia Sangiorgi Dalimore is an Australian filmmaker.
 She won an Australian Women in Music Award.
 She features women in her music videos.
 Her videos have been nominated for the ARIA Award for Best Video and J Award Music Video of the Year honor.

 She directed Thelma Plum's "Better In Blak" music video.
 She and Plum were interviewed by Marie Claire.

-In 2020 she directed a music video for Okenyo addressing white supremacy.
+In 2020, she directed a music video for Okenyo addressing white supremacy.
 Her music video for Nigerian-Australian musician PRICIE debuted in February 2021.

+In 2024 she directed the music video for "Losing You" for Australia singer-songwriter duo Angus & Julia Stone.

 Awards and nominations

+AIR Awards

+The Australian Independent Record Awards (commonly known informally as AIR Awards) is an annual awards night to recognise, promote and celebrate the success of Australia's Independent Music sector.